OneSn1pe/Pivot/README.md

 - Identify target companies and positions
 - Receive personalized roadmaps with timelines and milestones
 - Track progress and update milestones as you go
-- Connect with recruiters who can provide incentives/sponsorships

 ### For Recruiters:
 - Create a company profile
 - Access candidates who have listed your company as a target
 - Define job positions and requirements
 - Bookmark and monitor candidate progress
-- Provide incentives to promising candidates

 ## Tech Stack